Karti Chidambaram appears before CBI in visa scam case

 New Delhi, May 26

-Congress MP Karti Chidambaram reached the CBI headquarters on Thursday to join the investigation into an alleged scam pertaining to the issuance of visas to 263 Chinese nationals in 2011 when his father P Chidambaram was the home minister, officials said.
+Congress MP Karti Chidambaram today appeared before the CBI and got recorded his statement as part of a probe into an alleged scam pertaining to the issuance of visas to 263 Chinese nationals in 2011 while his father P Chidambaram was the Home Minister, officials said.

 Tribune Shorts